Homemade Honey Cough Drops

 Starting with this basic recipe, it’s your turn to experiment.
 Try adjusting the flavor by adding a few drops of a food safe essential oil or flavoring oil.

-Or for your cough drops, if you want them stronger – add a bit more ginger or even less – whatever fits your needs and taste buds.
+Or if you want them stronger – add a bit more ginger or even less – whatever fits your needs and taste buds.
 Have fun creating a perfect recipe for honey cough drops for your family to enjoy.

 To aid with that stuffy feeling of congestion, a common herbal remedy is to use a DIY Vapor Rub on your chest at night.
 The soothing vapors of essential oils offer some relief.